jsphpndr/resource-bahamas/README.md

 <!-- Frameworks -->
 #### Node.js

+## Utitily
+### Images
+* [Unsplash](https://unsplash.com/) - Over 3 million free high-resolution images brought to you by the world’s most generous community of photographers.
+* [picjumbo](https://picjumbo.com/) - Download free stock photos, backgrounds and free high-resolution images for personal and commercial use.
+* [pixabay](https://pixabay.com/) - Stunning free images & royalty free stock.

+### Colors
+* [Coolors](https://coolors.co/) - Create the perfect palette or get inspired by thousands of beautiful colors schemes.
+* [collor](http://colllor.com/) - With Colllor it is much easier to generate a consistent web color palette with just a few clicks.

 ## Data Structures & Algorithms
 * [LeetCode](https://leetcode.com/) - LeetCode is the best platform to help you enhance your skills, expand your knowledge and prepare for technical interviews.
 * [structy](https://structy.net/) - Structy is a platform designed to maximize your understanding of data structure & algorithms.